 For assistance in all aspects of this publication and exhibition, we thank especially Dr. Angela Glover and Adam Levine of the AGO, and Christine McDermott of The Met Cloisters.
 For key aspects of research on the formation of the collections, we thank Christine Brennan and Hannah Korn of The Met, and Ingmar Reesing of the Rijksmuseum.
 Finally, Annick Lapôtre and David Franklin provided unflagging support for our work with the Thomson Collection.

 For their essential contributions to this website, we thank our talented colleagues across many AGO departments.
-In Collections Information: Tracy Mallon-Jensen, Liana Radvak, Joe Venturella, and Olga Zotova; Education: Judy Koke, Mark McKay, and Carolyn Swartz; Image Resources: Sean Weaver; Information Technology: Naser Farzinfar; New Media: Christina Diaz, James Harrison, Katherine Nip, Tharan Parameshwaran, Tyrone Thompson; and Publishing: Gina Badger and Jim Shedden.
+In Collections Information: Tracy Mallon-Jensen, Liana Radvak, Joe Venturella, and Olga Zotova; Education: Judy Koke, Mark McKay, Carolyn Swartz and Bob Phillips; Image Resources: Sean Weaver; Information Technology: Naser Farzinfar; New Media: Cristina Dias, James Harrison, Katherine Nip, Tharan Parameshwaran, Tyrone Thompson; and Publishing: Gina Badger and Jim Shedden.

 For their embrace of Small Wonders: Gothic Boxwood Miniatures and their belief in this project’s importance, we thank the AGO’s lead supporters, Maxine Granovsky Gluskin and Ira Gluskin.
 For their generous support, we also thank Hans and Susan Brenninkmeyer, David G. Broadhurst, Nancy Lockhart and The Murray Frum Foundation, The Dorothy Strelsin Foundation, and Anthony and Helen Graham.
 At The Met, the exhibition was made possible by the Michel David-Weill Fund.